top of page

 Public Art

 Arch House is an active supporter of Tree Eastie’s work.
 We collaborate whenever possible and have planted, adopted, and stewarded sidewalk and yard trees at each of our properties.
-We believe trees are not ornamental — they are infrastructure: improving air quality, managing stormwater, and shaping the lived experience of a street.
+Trees are not just ornamental, they are infrastructure: improving air quality, managing stormwater, and shaping the lived experience of a street.
+Healthy neighborhoods require long-term care.
+Supporting Tree Eastie and fostering their mission is one way we contribute to a greener, more resilient East Boston.